drostron/slamdata-docs/source/users-guide.rst

 **Open Card** pointing to the patients data, then stacked a **Preview Table Card** on top of the **Open Card**.

-You can verify this by clicking on the left dots on the left side of the screen and seeing the top most card slide to the right.
+You can verify this by clicking on the left dots (grippers) on the left side of the screen and seeing the top most card slide to the right.
 The card now displayed is the **Open Card**.
 This determines which table or collection is used by the cards following it.